XimeraProject/.github/profile/README.md

-# Welcome to the Ximera Project
+# Welcome to the Ximera Project <!-- omit in toc -->

 Ximera, pronounced "chimera," (**X**imera: **I**nteractive,
 **M**athematics, **E**ducation, **R**esources, for **A**ll) is an